-Today I’m going to share with you my favorite ideas for Halloween bullet journal theme.
+Today I’m going to share with you my favorite ideas for the Halloween bullet journal theme.

 Indeed, Halloween is one of the most popular themes to follow when it comes to October bullet journal cover pages.